Rhys ap Gruffudd: Death and aftermath (1197)

 Rhys died excommunicate, having quarreled with the Bishop of St Davids, Peter de Leia, over the theft of some of the bishop's horses some years previously.
 Before he could be buried in the cathedral, the bishop had his corpse scourged in posthumous penance.

-Rhys had nominated his eldest legitimate son, Gruffydd ap Rhys, as his successor, and soon after his father's death Gruffydd met the Justiciar, Archbishop Hubert Walter, on the border and was confirmed as heir.
+Rhys had nominated his eldest legitimate son, Gruffudd ap Rhys, as his successor, and soon after his father's death Gruffudd met the Justiciar, Archbishop Hubert Walter, on the border and was confirmed as heir.
 Maelgwn, the eldest son but illegitimate, refused to accept this and was given military assistance by Gwenwynwyn ab Owain of Powys.
-Maelgwn took the town and castle of Aberystwyth and captured Gruffydd, whom he handed over to the custody of Gwenwynwyn.
+Maelgwn took the town and castle of Aberystwyth and captured Gruffudd, whom he handed over to the custody of Gwenwynwyn.
 Gwenwynwyn later handed him over to the king, who imprisoned him at Corfe Castle.

+There are no surviving bardic elegies to Rhys, though the Peniarth 20 version of Brut y Tywysogion contains a Latin eulogy on his sepulchre:

+Both Rhys and his son Rhys Gryg were entombed in St Davids, and the tombs of both possess slabs with stone carvings of men in late fourteenth-century armour.
+The creation of these slabs may be attributed to Richard Talbot, father of John Talbot; the family claimed descent from Rhys ap Gruffudd and asserted that the Talbot arms were those of the old dynasty of Deheubarth.